Small Business Phone Problems: 5 Common Issues and How to Fix Them

 | General enquiry | Capture details, confirm morning callback |

-| Price question | Provide basic pricing info automatically |
+| Pricing question | Provide basic information automatically |

-| Emergency | Forward immediately to mobile |
+| Genuine emergency | Forward immediately to your mobile |

-| Existing customer | Offer callback or emergency forwarding |
+| Existing customer | Offer callback or emergency escalation |

-Cost: £30-50/month for an IVR or virtual phone number with after-hours rules Benefit: 24/7 professional presence without 24/7 personal availability
+Cost: From £40–50/month for an IVR or virtual answering service with after-hours rules

 Problem 4: Unprofessional First Impression